Dead Hands Dig Deep: Development

 The film was shot in Temecula, California and produced by Lonesome Pictures.
-Prior to the production of the film, there was an extensive search for Edwin.
+Prior to the production of the film, there was an extensive search for Borsheim.
 Although his residence had been confirmed, there were different variables that stood in the way of actual contact.
 At the time, Borsheim had no phone or email and his property was guarded by his watch-dogs which made it virtually impossible to come in contact with him.
 After resigning the idea of making the film, Borsheim's relatives activated a phone for him and put the filmmakers in contact.
 The film began production months after they started their search.

-On the first day of principle shooting, Edwin began directing violent threats at the film crew.
-Borsheim made it clear, that until the production of the film, nobody had entered his house in over a year.
-He'd been completely alone there.
-When first in talks with Borsheim over the phone, the filmmakers began receiving pictures from Borsheim portraying a variety of disturbing imagery.
-As production continued, other members of the crew began to receive similar pictures.
-Due to the hostility that both Edwin and his brother Danny held for their mother, both refused to see her for the film.
+On the first day of principal shooting, Borsheim began directing violent threats at the film crew.
+Borsheim made it clear that until the production of the film, he had no guests in over a year, and had been completely alone in his residence.
+When first in talks with Borsheim over the phone, the filmmakers began receiving disturbing pictures from Borsheim.
+As production continued, other members of the crew began to receive similar images.
+Due to the Borsheim brothers being on bad terms with their mother, both refused to see her for the film.
 After much pleading from the producers, Danny escorted the crew to see his mother to interview her for the documentary.
 Multiple times during post-production, Edwin went off the grid.
-His phone was de-activated many times and he was on and off of his property.
-Borsheim's property was meant to be seized due to not paying property tax, and began making it clear that he planned to kill anyone who tried to take his property away and commit suicide once he came back into contact with the producers.
-Eventually, his family intervened and paid his property tax.
+His phone was de-activated many times and he was on and off of his property, making communication difficult.
+When Borsheim's property was meant to be seized due to his not paying property taxes, he stated that he planned to kill anyone who tried to seize his property and then commit suicide once he came back into contact with the producers.
+Eventually, his family intervened and paid the taxes he owed.

-When the film was completed Edwin revealed to the crew that he had planned to murder them all, but he couldn’t bring himself to do it.
-He called this attempt at infamy ‘Kettle Cadaver 3’ and ended up welding his gun cabinet shut as a result of the failed execution.

-Edwin called making the film therapeutic and often stayed in contact with the crew post-production.
-Edwin attended a special screening of the film at the ArcLight cinema in Hollywood.
-Edwin died by suicide on June 20, 2017.
+Borsheim called making the film therapeutic and often stayed in contact with many of the crew after its completion.
+He also attended a special screening of the film at the ArcLight cinema in Hollywood.
+Borsheim died by suicide on June 20, 2017.